Delivery Performance is an organization’s ability to supply goods and services per the standards expected by its customers.

 It is a report that helps to view the shipment history, like drivers’ performance and delivery statistics.

-For example, you can see how long it took each driver to complete a delivery, how many deliveries each driver made, and the average time it took them to make a delivery.
+For example, you can see how long it took for each driver to complete a delivery, how many deliveries each driver made, and the average time it took them to make a delivery.

 It is also used to determine the issues with shippers, methods, and shipping procedures so that you can make any necessary changes.
 The report can also help you identify areas where your delivery process could be improved.